roman-milk/roman-milk.github.io/maria.md

+===

- ****** Maria Ch.
-03 ****** byStoryTeller07© Maria felt so ashamed giving in so completely to a stranger.
+Maria felt so ashamed giving in so completely to a stranger.
 The blackmail put her into a difficult position and he had out manoeuvred her every time she tried to regain some composure.

  What made her feel so wretched was having succumbed to two overpowering orgasms from a young inexperienced man.
 Realising they were in part from the humiliating situations he had contrived, left her feeling bewildered and pathetic.